tinkertanker/MCP/README.md

 ## CSV Folder

-The ```fitness_poses_csvs_out_processed_f ``` contains csv files, each for each pose.
+The ```fitness_poses_csvs_out_processed_f ``` contains csv files, one for each pose.
 It contains information on the sample images of each class.
 The first column is the image name, and next there are x and y coordinates corresponding to each joint point for that image, nose, left eye, right eye and so on.
 It contains x and y coordinates for 17 joint keypoints.
  To create more poses, change line 46 of data_col.py to the name of the new pose.

 # MCP